MustardOS/mustardos.github.io/release/progress/goose.md

 * Fixed RGB lights displaying after low power warning whilst in idle mode
 * Fixed saving theme resolution setting
 * Fixed scaling of Dracula, Faux Dark, muVB, and Orange themes
+* Fixed screen freeze on themes using grid mode with focus images
 * Fixed screenshot width for other devices
 * Fixed script logging to use consistent date time
 * Fixed scrolling text when language set to Korean